About the job

 The position is connected to the research of CHAIN (Centre for Global Health Inequalities Research).
-CHAIN brings together researchers from diverse regions and disciplines, public health experts, the UN system and civil society organizations, to examine the causes and magnitude of health inequalities, and to identify solutions to decrease these inequalities.
+CHAIN brings together researchers from diverse regions and disciplines, public health experts, the UN system and civil society organisations, to examine the causes and magnitude of health inequalities, and to identify solutions to decrease these inequalities.
 It aims to empower governments, businesses and civil society to act on evidence-based solutions to increase health equity.
-You can read about the centre’s main objectives here.

 CHAIN identifies and analyses the most important determinants of health inequalities in different contexts, and the policy responses that are most effective in reducing them.
 To do this, we

-- monitor health inequalities: we collect and harmonize data on health inequalities and their determinants, covering all world regions.
+- monitor health inequalities: we collect and harmonise data on health inequalities and their determinants, covering all world regions.

 - explain health inequalities: we assess the magnitude of health inequalities and identify the most important mechanisms responsible for socioeconomic inequalities in health.

-- reduce health inequalities: through systematic reviews and evaluation studies, we identify policies, programs, and interventions that are effective in reducing socioeconomic inequalities in health.
+- reduce health inequalities: through systematic reviews and evaluation studies, we identify policies, programmes, and interventions that are effective in reducing socioeconomic inequalities in health.

 - bridge research, policy and practice by focusing on dissemination, knowledge transfer and translation of findings in the fields of health, environment, social and corporate policy.
 This work is led by EuroHealthNet and UNICEF Norway, and includes capacity building activities, policy exchanges at local, national and international levels and general communication activities.